 Is The AHOY Centre right for our school/group?

-We have been working with schools and groups for over 11 years and we get great feedback and results!
-Have a read through our Programme Menu click here for link and see what the various activities can offer your students – not only the obvious skills like learning to sail and row – but subliminal skills: teamwork, improved communication and self-confidence.
+We have been working with schools and groups for over 14 years and we get great feedback and results!
+Have a read through our Programme Menu click here for link and see what the various activities can offer your students – not only the obvious skills like learning to sail and row – but subliminal skills: teamwork, problem solving, improved communication and self-confidence.

 Our Outreach Officer can also arrange to visit you at a time and place that suits you to discuss in more detail the outcomes of our programmes.
 Email email@example.com or call 020 8691 7502 option 2 for details.

 This is just one testimonial from a local school:

 “Our experience of working with AHOY has been outstanding.
 The commitment of their team is evident at all stages.
 All the children thoroughly enjoyed their time and many said it was the best thing they have ever done.
 There were so many children who “shone” and many of these were vulnerable children.
 There is something very special going on at the Ahoy and I would recommend to everyone to pop down and have a look.
 The quality of the staff and volunteers combined with the excitement of sailing on the Thames leads to life-changing experiences.
 You really do see your most vulnerable children redefining themselves as learners and achievers” Headmaster of St John the Baptist school in Lewisham